Episode 1094: Reception

 Official ratings from the Broadcasters' Audience Research Board showed that 5.51 million people had watched the episode on BBC One and BBC iPlayer within 7 days of the original broadcast.
 Within 28 days of the original broadcast, viewership for episode 1094 increased to 5.83 million, making it the most-watched programme on BBC One for its week of transmission.
 The episode was the twelfth most-watched programme in August 2018.

 The ambulance crash and motorway pile-up was nominated for Best Soap Stunt at the 2018 Digital Spy Reader Awards; it came in fifth place with 10.7% of the total votes.
 Sam's death came in ninth place in the "Biggest OMG Soap moment" and "Most devastating soap death" categories with 4.4% and 3.5% of the total votes respectively.

 Dainty (Digital Spy) described episode 1094 as "unmissable" and called the crash "catastrophic", and a "horror".
 After the episode aired, Dainty said that it was "one of its most dramatic episodes in a long time".
 Dainty's colleague, Sam Warner, noted that viewers were kept "completely shocked" throughout the episode.
 Reilly (What's on TV) dubbed the episode's stunt "ambitious".
 Jones (Inside Soap) labelled the episode "heart-stopping" and was not surprised that Casualty made a big effort with it.
 Phil Norris, writing for the Gloucestershire Live, opined that the episode was "dramatic" and found the stunt shocking.
 Norris pointed out that the audience were excited for the episode to begin.
 Lindsay (Metro) pointed out that the episode "starts with a bang – and ends in tragedy."
 In a review for the episode, Alison Graham, writing for the Radio Times, opined that episode 1094 was very emotional and warned readers to "brace [themselves]".
 She noted that "in Casualty, every action has consequences, and usually they are as dire as can be."
 On the pre-opening titles scene, which she liked, Graham commented, "It's immediately obvious that all is not well in the Holby hospital ambulance station, which is eerily quiet, save for the ringing of a solitary, discarded, mobile phone..."

 Amy Hunt, writing for What's on TV, described Sam's death scene as "heartbreakingly emotional" and "difficult and emotional".
 She described the acting as "stellar".
 Hunt also pointed out that viewers were left "shocked" and "upset" by the character's exit.
-Susannah Alexander from Digital Spy thought that Sam was "brutually" killed in the explosion.
+Susannah Alexander from Digital Spy thought that Sam was "brutally" killed in the explosion.
 Sarah Ellis of Inside Soap wrote of the episode, "The latest episode was even more dramatic - I can't believe poor Sam is dead.
 Sob!"